John James Audubon: Early life

 Audubon was born in Les Cayes in the French colony of Saint-Domingue (now Haiti) on his father's sugarcane plantation.
 He was the son of Lieutenant Jean Audubon, a French naval officer (and privateer) from the south of Brittany, and his mistress, Jeanne Rabine, a 27-year-old chambermaid from Les Touches, Brittany (now in the modern region Pays de la Loire).
 They named him Jean Rabin.
 Another 1887 biographer has stated that his mother was a lady from a Louisiana plantation.
 His mother died when he was a few months old, as she had suffered from tropical disease since arriving on the island.
 His father already had an unknown number of mixed-race children (among them a daughter named Marie-Madeleine), some by his mixed-race housekeeper, Catherine "Sanitte" Bouffard (described as a quadroon, meaning she was three-quarters European in ancestry).
-Following Jeanne Rabin's death, Audubon renewed his relationship with Sanitte Bouffard and had a daughter by her, named Muguet.
+Following Jeanne Rabine's death, Audubon renewed his relationship with Sanitte Bouffard and had a daughter by her, named Muguet.
 Bouffard also took care of the infant boy Jean.

-The senior Audubon had commanded ships.
-During the American Revolution, he was imprisoned by Britain.
-After his release, he helped the American cause.
+The senior Audubon had served in the American Revolutionary War, during which he was captured by the Royal Navy and imprisoned.
+After his release, he actively supported the Patriot cause.
 He had long worked to save money and secure his family's future with real estate.
 Due to repeated uprisings of slaves in the Caribbean, he sold part of his plantation in Saint-Domingue in 1789 and purchased a 284-acre farm called Mill Grove, 20 miles from Philadelphia, to diversify his investments.
 Increasing tension in Saint-Domingue between the colonists and slaves, who greatly outnumbered them, convinced the senior Audubon to return to France, where he became a member of the Republican Guard.
 In 1788 he arranged for Jean and in 1791 for Muguet to be transported to France.